Permanent exhibition of the East Prussian state museum

 Latvia is a Baltic state in the north-east of Europe and is home to about 1.9 million inhabitants.
 The capital of the country is Riga.
 The state borders in the west on the Baltic Sea and on the states of Lithuania, Estonia, Russia and Belarus.
 Latvia has been a member of the EU since 01.05.2004 and only became independent in the 19th century.

-Estonia is a country in north-eastern Europe and geographically it belongs to the Baltic States.
-The country is inhabited by about 1.3 million people and borders Latvia, Russia and the Baltic Sea.
-The most populated city and capital at the same time is Tallinn.
-Estonia has been independent since 1991 and is a member of the European Union.
+Estonia is a country in north-eastern Europe.
+It is inhabited by around 1.3 million people and borders Latvia, Russia and the Baltic Sea.
+The most populous city and capital is Tallinn.

 People and landscapes in the works of Lovis Corinth, Käthe Kollwitz and the Nida painters